cucumber/common/CONTRIBUTING_NEW.md

 * The Cucumber Protocol messages
 * ...and a few more bits and bobs.

+Each top level directory is the name of a cucumber *package*, and each directory underneath is an implementation *language* for that package.

 The Cucumber implementations themselves live in separate Git repositories:

 * [cucumber-jvm](https://github.com/cucumber/cucumber-jvm)